Response201/MovieMingle/README.md

 |------------------------------------------------|

+## Start project

+- npm i
+- npm run dev

+## Log in

-Log in with your gmail account or this test account:
+Log in with your gmail or this test account:
 - User: MovieMingleUser@gmail.com
 - Password: Movie123456